ARM-software/astc-encoder/Docs/Encoding.md

 terms of the expected data correlation.
 For example, ETC2+EAC assumes that RGB are always correlated and that alpha is non-correlated.
-ASTC can automatically encode data as either fully correlated across all 4 channels, or with any one channel assigned to a separate non correlated partition to the other three.
+ASTC can automatically encode data as either fully correlated across all 4 channels, or with any one channel assigned to a separate non-correlated partition to the other three.

 The non-correlated channel can be changed on a block-by-block basis, so the compressor can dynamically adjust the coding based on the data present in the